 - finish assignments early

 - try to find better, faster ways of producing their deliverables.

-When these MOTs are handled badly, they produce a team that does these things:
+When these MOTs are handled badly, they produce a team that does the following:

-- lets the work fill the available time
+- let the work fill the available time

 - focus their attention on avoiding blame for failure.
 Leading Teams Main Page

 Team Building Techniques: Moment of Truth #1 – Team Commitment to Their Assignments

 The first Team Building Technique Moment of Truth comes early, during the project planning phase when you’re building the plan and schedule.
 You’ll work with your team to define their assignments.
 You are clear about the deliverable they will produce and how you will measure if it is acceptable.
 You will document all that in a one-page work package so there is no confusion or misunderstanding.
 Finally, you’ll speak to their boss and pin down the team member’s availability for the assignment.

 Working with the team member, you’ll estimate the amount of work the deliverable will take.
 The two of you will calculate the task’s duration (how long it will take) from that data.
 It is important that the team member is clear on the assignment and has input into the estimate.
 You create a work package that is like a contract.
 That’s because changes to the assignment also require changes to the estimate.
 That’s the best way to do an estimate because it helps build the team member’s commitment to their assignment.
 Leadership and Team Assignments